apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 If you have a client id defined as <code>abc</code> and an authorization request supplies <code>AbC</code>, CAS may not be able to correctly find the appropriate service definition linked to the requested client id.</p></div>

+### Groovy Audits

+[Groovy Audits](../audits/Audits-Groovy.html) are now avaiable which can, in small and modest ways, control the output and format of the logged auditable record.

 ### Redis Connection Pooling

 By default and in previous releases, multiple Redis connections share a single thread-safe native connection.
 If you enable connection pooling,